mehultikekar/nxsession/README.md

 cp <path to repo>/nxsession .
 ```

-Before using, add the bin folder to PATH.
+Before using, add the bin folder to PATH on the viewer.
+On the remote host, make sure the login shell adds nxsession to PATH by editing the appropriate rc file (~/.bashrc, ~/.profile, ~/.tcshrc).

+## Install client on Mac OS X

+Download the X2Go Client dmg from [here](http://wiki.x2go.org/doku.php/download:start) and copy nxsession into the same folder as the nxproxy executable and add the folder to PATH.

 ## Notes